Last Updated on by Karl

 So you want to do awesome Facebook campaigns but don't have any good social media campaign ideas where to begin?
 Don't just create another mediocre Facebook campaign.
 Like Seth Godin says: “Be remarkable!”.

-This campaign was produced by advertising giants, Ogilvy and Mathers.
+This campaign is the work of advertising giants, Ogilvy and Mathers.
 The campaign aimed to invoke emotion and improve the perception that people have of themselves.
 By using FBI sketch artists, participants had to describe their faces.
 Then their relatives and friends were asked to describe them.
 The results showed that most people were overly criticizing themselves.
-The campaign blew up on social media, especially Facebook and was shared over 630,000 times on Facebook within its first 10 days.
+The campaign blew up on social media!
+It generated more than 630,000 shares on Facebook within its first 10 days.

 In July 2014, Always, decided to change the meaning of the phrase “Like A Girl” and succeeded beyond expectations.
 Their campaign uses a video that shows the perceptions of the phrase as we got older and how it turned into a negative phrase as we got older.
 It became an instant success on their Facebook page and YouTube.
 On Facebook, the video has over 200,000 likes, and the Always page has gained almost 500,000 likes.
 On YouTube, the video currently has over 62 million views.
-The campaign touched the lives of many people and invoked strong emotions.
+The campaign touched the lives of many people and evoked strong emotions.

 This company's Facebook page is proof that consistency is the key to successful social media management.
 Their Facebook page posts over 80 pieces of content per month.
 Frequency has paid off with their followers increasing from 4,600 in 2013 to 475,000 currently.
 They also engage with audience members through fun contests and challenges.
 One of their most popular challenges is the weekly photo challenge that asks users to send in their best pics based on that week's theme.
 Additionally, a lot of their content is visual – high-quality images and videos that entice and intrigue users.

 4. Bikini Luxe